 Heritage Center Museum/Cooke-Kuhlman Home

-The Heritage Center Museum/Cooke- Kuhlman Home located at 5717 Main Street is now open Saturdays from 11:00 – 2:00 and Sundays from 1:00 – 4:00.
+The Heritage Center Museum/Cooke- Kuhlman Home located at 5717 Main Street is open most Saturdays from 11:00 - 2:00 and Sundays from 1:00 - 4:00 March through mid-December.
 Admission is always free but we always appreciate donations.
-Mask wearing is strongly encouraged inside the Museum for those that have not been vaccinated.

 Historical Village Buildings